 |Hefty trout landed on Rapala lure, aboard a jonboat.|

 A fold-down Bimini cavas top is nice when you need it, keeping out rain and sun.
 When raised it will prevent casting, however, and when down is more clutter in the boat, but during summer, shade can be a precious thing.
 We’ve also experimented with a removable beach umbrella, mounted in a vertical, 2-inch diameter PVC pipe, mounted on the middle seat for those desperate for shade The umbrella has a low setting for rain, and an extender for tall shade.
 It fits in a clear plastic sleeve that stows away nicely.
 These umbrellas will rust fast if they wind up in saltwater, however.
 Most often we just dress for heavy sun exposure, with long pants, shirts, hat, Buff face wrap and fishing gloves.
 That cuts down on the boat clutter.

 Multiple Fishing Rod Holders

-If you can find a Jon boat with storage, that's a big plus.
+If you can find a Jon boat with a hollow seat that provides storage, that's a big plus.
 There's nothing like clutter in the boat to complicate the day.
-I prefer lots of gear, which allows for more comfort and fishing options.
-I'm fortunate to have a hollow seat that holds life jackets, gas tank, paddle, rope and anchor, motor oil, a few small tools and a small fire extinguisher, which is required when your gas tank is enclosed.
+I need lots of gear, which allows for more comfort and fishing options.
+I'm fortunate to have a hollow seat that holds life jackets, gas tank, paddle, rope and boat anchor, motor oil, a few small tools and a small fire extinguisher, which is required when your gas tank is enclosed.
 That storage seat has even held a scuba tank from time to time.